Gieneq/Gieneq/README.md

 To me, systems engineering means owning the full path: From hardware and firmware, through protocols and tooling, to services and user interfaces.
 I've designed drivers, built cloud-connected firmware, created CLI and web tools, and automated real-world processes.

-These days, I build with Rust — 4–10 hours daily since late 2024.
+I began exploring Rust in 2023, and **since late 2024**, I’ve been coding in it 4–10 hours daily — both professionally and in personal projects.
 I’m now shifting fully into **Rust-focused roles** — backend services, infrastructure, or developer tooling — where I can apply the same precision and full-stack thinking embedded demanded, but in modern, scalable systems.

 ## 🦀 Why Rust?